Skip to main content

 Before editing or auditing this scope, read these files in order:

-1. examples/valenar/CLAUDE.md
+1. docs-site/content/valenar/lore/adr/ad-0003-story-content-layer-and-agent-audit.md

-2. examples/valenar/docs/lore/adr/ad-0003-story-content-layer-and-agent-audit.md
+2. docs-site/content/valenar/story/README.md

-3. examples/valenar/docs/story/README.md
+3. docs-site/content/valenar/story/templates/story-entry-template.md

-5. The relevant files under examples/valenar/docs/story/indexes/
+4. The relevant files under docs-site/content/valenar/story/indexes/

 If those files disagree, the story README and ADR 0003 define the boundary, while the cited authority files define what is true and what exposure is legal.